tastyigniter/docs/advanced/localization.md

 After downloading a language pack, you must create a new language in the admin interface to register the language into the system.

 1. Create a new language from the **Localisation > Languages** page of the admin interface.
 2. Fill in the form.
-The value of the `Locale Ccode` field must match the language directory name.
+The value of the `Locale Code` field must match the language directory name.
 Using the example above, the value will be `es_ES`
 3. Lastly, toggle the **Status** switch to `Enabled` then save the form.
 4. Ensure the language appears under `Supported Languages` field on the **System > Settings > General** page of the admin interface